JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

                forbid_accept_payments_without_identity_check
 ```

-Three annotations describe each missing step, and they only mean anything together, so read them
+Four annotations describe each missing step, and they only mean anything together, so read them
 with `annotations_by_policy` and keep each policy's set intact:

 ```rust